microsoft/vsts-open-in-excel/details.md

 > **Note:** This extension requires Microsoft Excel, and an installed version of Visual Studio or the free Azure DevOps Office Integration client.
 > Click [here](https://aka.ms/devopsexcel) to learn more.

+If you are using an older version of Azure DevOps Server/Team Foundation Server (2019 or earlier), the compatible extension is published as [Azure DevOps Open in Excel 2019](https://marketplace.visualstudio.com/items?itemName=blueprint.vsts-open-work-items-in-excel-2019).

 # Documentation

 Supported scenarios: